How To Pair an Apple Watch with an Android Phone

 I tried this in the office with a new Apple Watch, an iPhone and my Samsung Galaxy S7.
 The Apple Watch initially took quite a while to connect and the signal was a little fuzzy.
 However, a quick walk outside to a stronger signal had the watch connecting faster and had a much better call quality.

 I could ask Siri to call contacts on my phone as long as I used the name saved on the SIM, not on the phone.
 Call quality was good with a strong signal.
 I couldn’t get Siri to do much else aside from send a message and check the weather.
-Neither could I get Siri to send a message.

 Limitations and Setbacks